nor-mal/detailing_store/README.md

     - in the shopping_basket/templates/shopping_basket/checkout.html file:<br/>
      `<script src="https://www.paypal.com/sdk/js?client-id=YOUR_CLIENT_ID&currency=GBP&disable-funding=sofort"></script>`<br/>
-     Replace YOUR_CLIENT_ID with your sandbox client ID.
+     Replace YOUR_CLIENT_ID with your PayPal sandbox client ID.

 7. Now with your env active you should be able to successfully run the project by using usual django command:<br/>
     `python manage.py runserver`